timbussmann/timbussmann.github.io/_posts/2022-01-17-console-debug.md

 ## Console.Debug?

 Rust's `dbg!` is even more powerful.
 It can output complex types with no/minimal effort.
-The C# helper currently can't do that as it relies on the `ToString()` implementation (stay tuned, don't despair!).
+The C# helper currently can't do that as it relies on the `ToString()` implementation (for now).

 It would also be nicer to use this helper method directly on the `Console` type (or on the `Debug` class).
 For example, something like `Console.Debug(myValue == 42)`.
 Unfortunately, C# doesn't allow static extension methods for classes.
-Maybe, it's time to suggest a new API to the .NET team.

 Disclaimer: Obviously, using proper debugging tools is a better choice in most cases.
 The presented approach can be a friendly little helper.
 Here, the main intention was to show another use case for the `[CallerArgumentExpression]` attribute.